Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/4-lets-draw-a-point.md

 4. **height**: The height of the viewport in pixels.

 ### 2. Write the vertex and fragment shaders

-We know that we are using JS as a wrapper for using WebGL so actually the shader code will be written as JS strings, then we will be sending it to the GPU for execution.
+We are using JS as a wrapper for using WebGL so actually the shader code will be written as JS strings, then we will be sending it to the GPU for execution.

 Lets see the **vertex shader** to render a point at the center of the screen: